Advaith1509/Grid-Navigator/README.md

 - `index.html` — The main HTML file structures the application layout.
 - `style.css` — Stylesheet for layout, grid design, and animations.
-- `script.js` — Contains implementation of the core algorithms and visualization logic.
+- `script.js` — Implements the core algorithms and visualization logic.

 ---